regro-cf-autotick-bot/gmx_mmpbsa-feedstock/README.md

 gmx_MMPBSA is a new tool based on AMBER's MMPBSA.py aiming to perform end-state free energy calculations with GROMACS files.
 It works with all GROMACS versions along with AmberTools20 or 21 and brings improvements in compatibility, versatility, analyses, and parallelization compared to existing programs.
-Multiple calculations can be performed with gmx_MMPBSA such as:
-- Normal binding free energies
+Multiple calculations can be performed with gmx_MMPBSA such as Normal binding free energies, Alanine scanning, Decomposition schemes, Entropy corrections, Stability and QM/MMGBSA
-- Alanine scanning
-- Decomposition schemes
-- Entropy corrections
-- Stability
-- QM/MMGBSA

 Current build status